The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 Background

-Firma Polák has not been possibly to identify uniquely although the author locates it in Dlouhá třída.
+has not been possible to identify uniquely although the author locates it in Dlouhá třída.
 According to the address book of 1910 there was only one outlet in Dlouhá třída that corresponds to the description in the novel, but the owner was Ferdinand Adler.
 The shop was located in Dlouhá 732/39.

 In Soukenická ul.
 1085/4, 100 metres to the east, a firm A. J. Pollak had a shop that also traded in oils and paints.
 It is probably this establishment that the author had in mind as it was located at the western end of Soukenická where it joins Dlouhá.
 The proprietor in 1910 was Emil Pollak (1848-1914), a Jewish merchant.

-The firm Jakub Pollak were located in Dlouhá no. 45 but they were book-binders and would therefore be an unlikely candidate.
+The firm Jakub Pollak was located in Dlouhá no. 45 but it was a book-bindery and would therefore be an unlikely candidate.

 Quote(s) from the novel